Skip to content

 Advanced: Starting from Scratch or Porting from Another Vendor

-If you're starting from another vendor, the first thing you'll need to know is what schema their vector tiles follow.
-For OpenMapTiles sources, then things should more or less "just work."
-For others, you will need to figure out how to map between their schema and the OpenMapTiles schema on your own.
-We also offer global elevation and other datasets via our additional data tilesets page, where you can find documentation and URLs.
+If you're migrating from another vendor, the first thing you'll need to know is what schema their vector tiles follow.
+For OpenMapTiles-based sources, many things will "just work" (though even within OMT, there are a lot of variations and custom layers).
+For less easy cases, you will need to figure out how to map between their schema and the OpenMapTiles schema on your own.

-Below you'll find a skeleton on which to build your own style, pre-filled with the URLs for our OpenMapTiles source, sprites (you can substitute alidade_smooth for any of our map styles), and glyphs (fonts).
-If you need custom sprites and glyphs, the following sections give an overview of what you'll need.
+Here is a minimal skeleton on which to build your own style, pre-filled with the URLs for our OpenMapTiles-compatible source, sprites (you can substitute alidade_smooth for any of our map styles), and glyphs (fonts).

 Tip